 Information about the tuition and ancillary fees charged to both domestic and international students can be found on the Registrar's website.
 Tuition is charged by term, and there are three terms of four months apiece in the graduate year.

-An agreement between the University and PSAC Local 610 specifies that students in the M.Sc. program are guaranteed two full years funding, and that Ph.D. students are guaranteed four full years funding, provided satisfactory academic standards and progress are maintained.
+An agreement between the University and PSAC Local 610 specifies that students in the regular M.Sc. program are guaranteed two full years funding, and that Ph.D. students are guaranteed four full years funding, provided satisfactory academic standards and progress are maintained.
 Students whose studies continue beyond 2 years (M.Sc. program) or 4 years (Ph.D. program) are classified by the School of Graduate and Postdoctoral Studies as being non-fundable, and as such, will not receive TA funding.
 International students receiving an international fee waiver, will, upon reaching this point, be required to pay full international student tuition fees.

 Supervisors generally 'top up' TA and other funding sources to the Departmental recommended minimum annual salary, and some supervisors provide funding above this level.
 Summer support for field or laboratory expenses is generally provided through the supervisor's research grants.
 Note: All scholarship monies are taxable.